 Himmler expanded the SS to fundamentally replace the police all across Germany.
 Himmler also offered a handpicked group of SS members to the highly paranoid Hitler to be his personal bodyguards, buying his complete loyalty to Hitler.

 Finally, Göring, in an attempt to counter the influence of the SS, established the Gestapo, a secret police who would report on any anti-Nazi activity and have those who partook in it arrested.
+However, oversight of the Gestapo was eventually passed to Himmler in April 1934, who appointed Reinhard Heydrich, a ruthless fanatic, as director of the agency.
+Heydrich ended up playing a key role in the creation of the final solution, which led to the deaths of six million Jews.

 In just 6 months, Hitler brought down the parliamentary democracy, fundamentally reshaped the rule of law and began polluting the minds of the German people through state owned newspapers.